Web Usability Best Practices

 - Create a clear call to action

-A call to action is a task you'd like your visitor to do such as clicking a hyperlink, filling out a form, downloading a document, signing up for email newsletter.
-Be sure it is easy to find, located in the upper half of your page and self explanatory.
+A call to action is a task you'd like your visitor to perform such as clicking a hyperlink, filling out a form, downloading a document, signing up for a newsletter.
+Be sure it the call to action is easy to find, located in the upper half of your page, and self explanatory.

 - Improve readability with text

 Most people scan web pages at a glance.
-Be sure your main message appears "above the fold" so that it can be scanned quickly before scrolling down to read details further down the page.
+Be sure your main message appears near the beginning of the page so that it can be scanned quickly before scrolling down to read details further down the page.
 Think short.
 Break long blocks of text into smaller chunks and use bulleted lists.
 Remove extraneous words.
-Heat map eye tracking studies remind us that people scan a web page they tend to read in an "F shaped patten," from top to bottom left to right - focusing on the upper left.
+Heat map eye tracking studies remind us that people scan a web page and they tend to read in an "F shaped patten," from top to bottom, left to right, focusing on the upper left.

 - Format text using standard proven typography techniques

 Consider how a newspaper article is written.
 Be sure to use clear concise headline, medium sub headline and default size body text.
 Avoid using colors for fonts other than links.
 Red can sometimes be used to note an urgent notice but consider accessibility.
 ADA resources state that "red" may look "grey" to someone who is color blind.